Breast reduction scars are an unavoidable part of undergoing breast reduction surgery simply because the procedure requires incisions.

 The severity of the scarring depends on multiple factors.
 Most importantly, it depends on the type of surgery being used.

-Breast reduction surgery scars generally fall into one of two categories, based on the technique that was used during surgery.
+Breast reduction procedure scars generally fall into one of two categories, based on the technique that was used during surgery.
 The two main surgical techniques are:

 - Smaller-scar technique